 How to Make a Phosphate Buffer

-Making this buffer is a bit harder than making TAE and TBE buffers.
-It is not extremely hard, however.
-Simply average.
-It should take about 10 minutes to whip up this buffer.
-Here's how.
+Making this buffer is a bit more complicated than making TAE and TBE buffers, but the process is not difficult and should take only about 10 minutes.

-Before making a buffer, you should first know what molarity you want it to be, what volume to make and what the desired pH is.
+Before making a buffer, you should first know what molarity you want it to be, what volume to make, and what the desired pH is.
 Most buffers work best at concentrations between 0.1 M and 10 M. The pH should be within 1 pH unit of the acid/conjugate base pKa.
-For simplicity, this sample calculation will be for 1 liter of buffer.
+For simplicity, this sample calculation creates 1 liter of buffer.

-Use the Henderson-Hasselbalch equation (below) to determine what ratio of acid to base is required to make a buffer of the desired pH.
-Use the pKa value nearest your desired pH and the ratio will refer to the acid-base conjugate pair that corresponds to that pKa.
+Use the Henderson-Hasselbalch (HH) equation (below) to determine what ratio of acid to base is required to make a buffer of the desired pH.
+Use the pKa value nearest your desired pH; the ratio refers to the acid-base conjugate pair that corresponds to that pKa.

 Substitute for [Acid] and Solve for [Base]